A woman moving forward as healthy food, a bed, a journal, and hearts float around her

 I get a lot of questions regarding my diagnosis of nonalcoholic steatohepatitis (NASH), especially the question, “How did you manage your NASH?”
 What a great question!

-When I first got diagnosed with NASH, I felt utterly lost and hopeless.
+When I was first diagnosed with NASH, I felt utterly lost and hopeless.
 My specialist told me there were no drugs they could give me to help heal my liver.
-This was something I must do by myself.
+This was something I had to do on my own.

-So that is exactly what I did after getting over the initial shock of being told that if I didn’t change my lifestyle, I would and could be dead in 5 years.
-So, I sat down and had a hard think about what the leading causes of my liver disease were and what things I could eliminate from my lifestyle that would help me become healthier.
+So, that is exactly what I did after getting over the initial shock of being told that if I didn’t change my lifestyle, I could be dead in 5 years.
+I sat down and had a hard think about what the leading causes of my liver disease were and what things I could eliminate from my lifestyle that would help me become healthier.

 Here are the things I changed and stopped doing to help me manage my liver disease.